tsvwg/ietf-multipath-dccp/README.md

 * **`make full`** (used for travis) check spelling and creates XML, TXT and HTML files

-A minimal requirement list of packets to be installed based on Ubuntu "Focal Fossa" can be found in .travis.yml
+A minimal requirement list of packets to be installed based on latest Ubuntu can be found in .github/workflows/verify.yml